Jay-B1rd/Jay-B1rd/README.md

-Ayo, I'm Jay :)
+Ayo, I'm Jay, He/Him :) <br>
-He/Him
-Still learning to code and in high school, plan on becoming a physics professor!
+Still learning to code and in high school, plan on becoming a physics professor! <br>
 Made this to make funky stuff with friends and not much else!

 <!---